Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-Chiah Rodriques over 1 year ago
+Chiah Rodriques almost 2 years ago

 Dear Honorable Supervisors- I support the memo from MCA on exploring as many way as possible through the MCD permitting process.
 I fully support exploring options to streamlining the permitting process, and fear it may be too late for some folks.
 I am as tired of this as the rest of us are!
 Asking the state to come in and help might be the only way to get any accountability and action from the MCD department.
 As a multiple permit holder here in Mendo, I would like to stay in business, please help us all stay in business!
 Thank you